MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/zone-redundant-content.md

 ### Solution details

-Customers want the convenience of websites and apps that are available when they need them.
 Traditionally, it's been hard to keep hosting platforms highly available at scale.
 High availability has historically required complex and expensive multi-region deployments, with tradeoffs between data consistency and high performance.

 [Availability zones][azs] resolve these issues.
 Availability zones are physically separate locations within each Azure region that are tolerant to local failures.
-Use zone-redundant deployments to spread workloads across multiple independent zones, improving availability.
-Azure automatically replicates data between the zones, and automatically fails over if a zone fails.
+Availability zones spread a solution across multiple independent zones within a region, allowing an application to continue functioning when one zone fails.

+Zone-redundant Azure services automatically manage and mitigate failures to maintain their [service level agreements (SLAs)](https://azure.microsoft.com/support/legal/sla).
+Zone-redundancy offers effective recovery times of zero for zone failure.
+If a single zone within a region becomes unavailable, you shouldn't expect to lose any data, and your workload should continue to run.

 This architecture shows how to combine zone-redundant services into a solution that provides high availability and is resilient to zone failure.
 The solution is less complex than multi-region alternatives, offering more cost-optimization opportunities and simplifying operational requirements.
-There are many more benefits including:
+There are many more benefits, including:

 * **You don't need to manage zone pinning or zonal deployments.** Zone redundancy is configured at deployment time and is automatically managed by services throughout their lifetime.
 * **Recovery time from a zone failure is much shorter than a cross-region failover.** Recovery time from zone-failure for zone-redundant services is practically zero.
 In a multi-region deployment, you need to carefully manage the failover process, and deal with any data replication delays that might result in data loss.
 * **Simplified networking.** All VNet traffic can remain in the same Azure region.

+All of the Azure services in this architecture are either always-available or zone-redundant services.
+Azure Front Door, Azure AD, Azure DNS, and Static Web Apps are always-available non-regional services that are resilient to zone and region-wide outages.
+All other services are zone-redundant.

 ### Potential use cases

+* Business critical systems with high availability requirements
 * Public website hosting
 * Mobile app hosting
 * E-commerce
-* Business critical systems with high availability requirements
+* Media streaming
+* Machine learning workloads

 ## Recommendations